infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 > Specifies whether columns are editable by default.

-To enable inline editing globally, you can use this boolean prop on the `InfiniteTable` component.
+To enable editing globally, you can use this boolean prop on the `InfiniteTable` component.
 It will enable the editing on all columns.

 Or you can be more specific and choose to make individual columns editable via the <PropLink name="columns.defaultEditable">column.defaultEditable</PropLink> prop.